- Apr 25, 2018

 The Arenas Laboratory aims at developing regenerative therapies for Parkinson's disease.
 Work in this area integrates molecular, cellular, and biochemical techniques, and involves both in vitro and in vivo studies.
 Of particular interest are specific aspects of midbrain and dopamine neuron development, Wnt signaling, biotechnology, stem cell biology and regenerative medicine for Parkinson's disease.

-At Karolinska Institutet, the laboratory is situated in the Retzius laboratories within the division of Molecular Neurobiology at the Department of Medical Biochemistry and Biophysics (MBB).
+At Karolinska Institutet, the laboratory is situated in the new Biomedicum building as part of the Division of Molecular Neurobiology within the Department of Medical Biochemistry and Biophysics (MBB).
 MBB is a department consisting of 12 research divisions within the fields of protein chemistry, redox biochemistry, metabolism, lipid research, inflammation research, structural biochemistry, molecular biochemistry, tissue biology, and developmental biology.

 Karolinska Institutet is Sweden’s single largest centre of medical academic research and one of the world’s foremost medical universities with a vision is to make a significant contribution to the improvement of human health.
 Since 1901 the Nobel Assembly at Karolinska Institutet awards the Nobel prize in Physiology or Medicine.